On this page

 In some cases, you might not need to use our widget system, and just want to use the core parts of InstantSearch.
 In that case, you can decide to download only specific parts of the library.

-1 2 3 github "algolia/instantsearch-ios" ~> 2.0 # for access to everything # github "algolia/instantsearch-core-swift" ~> 3.0 # for access to everything except the UI widgets # github "algolia/algoliasearch-client-swift" ~> 5.0 # for access only to the API Client
+1 2 3 github "algolia/instantsearch-ios" ~> 5.0 # for access to everything # github "algolia/instantsearch-core-swift" ~> 6.0 # for access to everything except the UI widgets # github "algolia/algoliasearch-client-swift" ~> 7.0 # for access only to the API Client

 Queries Per Second (QPS)

 SearchBox, we count one operation.
-Then, depending on the widgets you will be adding to your search interface, you may have more operations being counted on each keystroke.
+Then, depending on the widgets you add to your search interface, you may have more operations being counted on each keystroke.
 For example, if you have a search made out of a

 A good rule to keep in mind is that most search interfaces using InstantSearch will trigger one operation per keystroke.
 Then every refined widget (clicked widget) will add one more operation to the total count.